-As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
+As well as assessments that count towards your degree, there are ongoing assessments for feedback and consolidating your learning.
 Assessment methods include research assignments, case studies, problem questions, practical activities, reports and exams.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Undertake an in-depth study of the substantive legal institutions in England and Wales, including the legislative process, delegated legislation, court structure, and the legal profession.
 Develop a sound understanding of the purpose and scope of money laundering regulations and their impact on the legal profession.
 Apply the key concepts and law you’ve learned to make an accurate and reasoned analysis of appropriate scenarios.

 Examine fundamental contractual principles, including freedom, equality, and privity in contract.
 Develop a detailed knowledge and understanding of how a contract is formed and what is required by law to constitute a valid contract.
 Consider in detail the concept of breach of contract and the remedies which flow from the breach, including the general availability and different types of damages as well as other remedies such as repudiation, rescission, and specific performance.